Why All Fate Systems Can Be Translated Into One Another

 Jung Intuition, Sensation, Thinking, Feeling

-Most systems recognize three phases of every cycle:
+Most systems calculate three phases of every cycle:

 Western Astrology Cardinal, Fixed, Mutable